Arecanut / Betel nut farming & Cultivation Guide India

 Arecanut Varieties and Yield

 Arecanut varieties are categorized by the location it’s grown.
 Varieties in Kerala and Karnataka are different from those grown in Assam and Meghalaya.
 The varieties are dependent on weather conditions.
-Mangala is best suited for parts of Karnataka and Kerala, Shatamangala is for Gujarat and parts of Karnataka.
+Mangala is best suited for parts of Karnataka and Kerala, and Shatamangala is for Gujarat and parts of Karnataka.
 Nalbari is popular in West Bengal and the northeast.
-Madhuramangala is mostly grown in Maharashtra and parts of Karnataka Kahikuchi is best grown in Assam and Meghalaya regions.
+Madhuramangala is mostly grown in Maharashtra and parts of Karnataka Kahikuchi are best grown in Assam and Meghalaya regions.

 Each variety has its own set of features and benefits.
 For instance, the madhuramangala has large nuts with a marbled appearance when split.
 Some varieties are smaller in size while others are large.
-At the end of the day, the best varieties for your location should be considered based on the existing research and farmers who are already cultivating areca nut.
+At the end of the day, the best varieties for your location should be considered based on the existing research and farmers who are already cultivating areca nuts.

 Introduction of Dwarf Varieties

 One of the most time-consuming and labor-intensive parts of Arecanut farming is harvesting.
 Harvesting requires skilled labor and is risky.
 The harvester usually climbs one tree and jumps from one tree to the other to pick on the next tree.
 Unlike coconut harvesting, Arecanut trees are close to each other and can be hopped from one tree to another.
-This does involve the risk of falling down and injury.
+This does involve the risk of falling and injury.

-While picking Arecanut with poles is a common practice these days, its not possible with trees that are beyond 40 or 50 feet in height.
+While picking Arecanut with poles is a common practice these days, it’s not possible with trees that are beyond 40 or 50 feet in height.
 Mature trees are often left alone when harvesters are not available and the fruits are picked and collected when they drop.

 One other problem which Arecanut farmers face is the hardship of spraying insecticides.
-It becomes impossible to reach the top of the palm with a spray gun or insecticide sprayers.
+It becomes impossible to reach the top of the palm with a spray gun or insecticide sprayer.
 Many times, insecticides are avoided due to this reason sometimes wiping out the entire crop due to certain pests.

-The introduction of VTLAH–1 and VTLAH–2 variety by the CPCRI, Kasargod Kerala, the new variety grows only to 4 meters in height, gives a good yield of 2-3 KG per plant, and can accommodate up to 800 plants per acre instead of 600 plants from regular varieties.
+The introduction of VTLAH–1 and VTLAH–2 varieties by the CPCRI, Kasargod Kerala, the new variety grows only to 4 meters in height, gives a good yield of 2-3 KG per plant, and can accommodate up to 800 plants per acre instead of 600 plants from regular varieties.